jonkeren/Exiftool-Commands/README.md

 Several Exiftool commands I have used to edit/sort my pictures and improve metadata.
 Using this as my personal notepad, so to speak; might be useful for someone.

-When it comes to mass editing lots of files, like shifting the date of all images in a directory by two hours, nothing beats the command line.
+When it comes to mass editing lots of files, nothing beats the command line.
 ExifTool is great for this.

 ### Exiftool show all available EXIF tags of a file